dkouzoup/TTOBench/tracks/README.md

 be 0 and the position of the last pair must be smaller than the length of the track.
 The field can be omitted for level tracks.

+- `curvatures`: a list of triples - position, radius at start, and radius at end - indicating the beginnings of track sections and the corresponding curvature specifications.
+If radius at start is equal to radius at end then the track section has constant curvature.
+A positive radius indicates that the osculating circle is located to the right of the track; a negative radius indicates that the circle is located to the left of the track.
+For a straight track the two radiuses have value "infinity".
+Different values for radius at start and radius at end denote a track section where the curvature of the section changes linearly with travelled distance (clothoid curve).
+Note that the positions must be strinctly increasing and the radius at start should be equal to the the redius at end of the previous section.
+The position of the first pair should be 0 and the position of the last pair must be smaller than the length of the track.
+The field can be omitted for straight tracks.

 Note that the positions of speed limits and gradients will in general not coincide and a preprocessing step to derive track sections with constant properties is necessary in the context of trajectory optimization.
 This representation,